 Choosing Genetic Testing

 If you decide you are interested in having genetic testing, we discuss the various types of tests and guide you in choosing the most appropriate test for you.
 We also can describe the testing procedure and coordinate the details, such as health insurance concerns.
-At Mount Sinai Chelsea, we can take a specimen for your genetic test immediately, if you request it.
+At the Chelsea facility, we can take a specimen for your genetic test immediately, if you request it.

 When the results are available—typically in three to six weeks—we meet with you to discuss the findings and help you consider what the results might mean for you and your family members.